Blog · 10 Attractions and Exhibits in NYC To See Right Now

 Conveniently close to Times Square, it’s right in the middle of all the touristy places you’ll be anyway, and the view from the top is one of the best in New York.
 At almost 850 feet above street level, the 67th, 69th, and 70th floors of Top of the Rock offer 360-degree panoramas of the city.

 It’s incredible to be able to admire Manhattan from above and capture priceless photos without any glass between your lens and the cityscape.
 Each level is a little different, and it’s fun to point out the various landmarks, like the Empire State Building, the Brooklyn Bridge, Central Park, and even the Statue of Liberty, visible from your bird’s-eye vantage point.
+Visiting the Statue of Liberty?
+Consider joining our guided tours of the Statue of Liberty.

 Top of the Rock